 The Yamaha ATS1080 is a unique 2.2 soundbar setup with two built-in subwoofers.
 It has a fairly dark sound profile but isn’t quite able to reproduce the deep thump and rumble of bass.
 It can get loud enough for most uses and performs well without compression at max volume.
 However, it doesn’t do well with surround content and due to its configuration, downmixes 5.1 content to stereo.
-On the upside, you have the possibility to get an external subwoofer with this soundbar if you want better bass performance.
+On the upside, you can get an external subwoofer with this soundbar if you want better bass performance.

 The bar isn't too wide and depending on the stand of a 55" TV, it might or might not fit in-between the legs.
 It's not too tall and won't obstruct the view of the bottom side of the screen unless your TV has a very short stand or sits flush on the table.